 Environmental Impact

-Chrome tanning on the other hand is what causes major problems.
-It uses harmful chemicals that will affect health and the environment.
-It is especially harmful to the ecosystem where they dispose of chemical wastes.
-Moreover, studies found that frequent exposure to these chemicals has frightening health risks.
-Workers at tanneries are therefore very vulnerable to these risks.
-Frequent and long exposure may lead to cancer and other diseases.
+Chrome tanning is what causes major environmental problems.
+It uses harmful chemicals that will affect health and the environment, and it is especially harmful to the ecosystem where chemical wastes are disposed.
+Moreover, studies found that frequent exposure to these chemicals carries serious health risks; workers at tanneries are therefore very vulnerable.
+Frequent and long exposure may lead to cancer and other diseases (Hansen et al., 2003).

 Our Mastery in Traditional Leather Craftsmanship